UCF is committed to maintaining a diverse student body, and currently enrolls students from more than 140 countries.

 Step 5: Submit Required Immigration Documents

-International applicants must submit immigration related documents to the International Services Center.
-For a list of the documents and additional details, please visit the International Services Center website.
+International applicants must submit immigration related documents to UCF Global.
+For a list of the documents and additional details, please visit the UCF Global website.

 International students studying in the United States on an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa are not eligible for federal student aid.
 Information on financial assistance available to international students can be obtained by visiting the UCF Office of Student Financial Assistance website.